 Egg donors receive compensation for their time and inconvenience.
 Most donors have a sincere desire to help couples conceive.
 Qualified egg donor candidates who are interested in helping infertile couples enjoy the gift of parenthood should contact the Donor Egg Program by calling 732-339-9300.

 Embryo donation is a procedure that enables frozen embryos that were created by couples undergoing fertility treatment to be transferred to other infertile women in order to achieve a pregnancy.
 Often the donating couple has completed childbearing but wish to donate their remaining frozen embryos to another woman/couple.
 Some of these embryos derive from egg donor cycles or have had chromosomal testing.
 Genetic embryo biopsy allows us to know the sex of the frozen embryo before transfer.
-Chromosomal testing makes these embryos much more likely to produce a baby for the recipient couple.
+Chromosomal testing makes these embryos much more likely to produce a baby for the embryo recipient couple.
 For more information, please call the Donor Egg Program by calling 732-339-9300.